ff-derEchte/bs/README.md

 This is a esoteric programming langugage.
 Its only purpose is to anoy you

-Read guidlines.docx for a detailed description
+You may read "documentation.pdf" for further information